Discriminative Perceptions Are Unreal

 “If you take a good look at everything within the range of your vision, Ananda, extending from the palaces of the sun and moon to the seven gold mountains, all that you see is not you, but are things of different features in different lights.
 You see clouds floating, birds flying, wind blowing, dust rising, trees, plants, rivers, mountains, grasses, animals, people, all of which are things other than you.

-“Furthermore, if the seeing were a thing, things would also see you when you see things.
-If we confuse substance and nature, everyone in the world will never be at peace.
+“Besides, if the seeing-nature were a thing, things would also see you when you see them.
+If we confuse substance and nature, you and I and everyone in the world would no longer be distinguishable.

 “Ananda, when you see, it is you who see and not I, and your seeing-nature pervades everywhere you see – if it is not yours then to whom it belongs?
 Why do you doubt the true nature of your own seeing?”